mnmzmaya/mnmzmaya.github.io/README.md

 ## Cyber Ponies Repository

 Description: A Valley Christian High School CyberQuest L2 team!
-Our project is a Smart Plant Monitor
+Our project is a Smart Plant Monitor.

+The Smart Plant Monitor helps you to keep track of your plants health and needs.
+Many people struggle with figuring out how to take care of their plant.
+For example, it can be difficult to tell how much water your plant needs, or if it’s getting enough sunlight.
+With this design, you’ll never have to worry about those problems again.

 Languages: C++, HTML, Javascript